Here is a brief artist’s statement.

 (Photo cred: Sherwood Media)

-Married for over 30 years to Pastor Tim Atchley, I am a late-blooming artist.
+Married for almost 40 years to my Pastor, Tim Atchley, I am a late-blooming artist.
 A very late-blooming artist.
-I was nearer to fifty than forty before I ever opened a tube of paint.
+I was far closer to fifty than forty before I ever opened a tube of paint!
 My first career was in banking (hilarious and short lived).
-Next, it was to home educate all four children, birth through high school graduation.
+After that, it was to home educate all four children, birth through high school graduation.

 I thought I was left-brained, organized, and strong.
-I discovered I am, in fact, the opposite of all three.
+I discovered I am, in fact, the opposite of all those things.

 A mid-life crisis has far more to do with the fact that many, many people are aptly able to keep a lot of plates spinning for a lot of years.
 But no human can spin #allthoseplates indefinitely.
 Some people begin dropping plates in high school.
 Most people happen to be 35 - 50 years old when the breakage begins.